Developing and inspiring our students to become confident and motivated learners is at the heart of the St Columba’s College approach.

 Student support is facilitated by the College’s Learning Diversity Team.
 Our qualified staff work alongside teachers, parents and students to maximise student participation and inclusion within the mainstream curriculum, supporting achievement, monitoring progress and providing additional support as required.
 Please see Learning Support for further information.

 Where appropriate, students from Year 9 onwards may have the opportunity to undertake accelerated streams, helping them progress in a more challenging environment.
+Our Learning Enhancement Leader will work with you, your child and teachers to develop and enhance programming to ensure your child’s future success.

 An Eye To The Future